dskop/SPT-AKGuyShop/README.md

 ## **NodeJS Setup**

-Before you begin, ensure to install NodeJS version `v20.11.1`, which has been tested thoroughly with our mod templates and build scripts.
+Before you begin, make sure to install NodeJS version `v20.x`, which is required to build this project.
 Download it from the [official NodeJS website](https://nodejs.org/).

 After installation, it's advised to reboot your system.